TLDR – Too Long, Didn’t Read.

 Instead, a business should initiate a series of response measures to potentially turn this issue or grievance into a positive PR exercise.
 Publicly acknowledge that there is an issue.
 Apologise for any potential inconvenience caused.
 Then try to move the conversation into a private setting to get down to the nitty-gritty to try to come to a reasonable solution.
 This is a good starting point, as shown by Delta below.

-73% of consumers say that a brand who positively deals with a customer service complaint made them “fall in love with that brand”.
+73% of consumers say that a brand that positively deals with a customer service complaint made them “fall in love with that brand”.

 A great example of this is the website NikeTalk.
 NikeTalk was created by Nike fans online in 1999 as a place where they can have meaningful conversations about the brand.
 Pictures are posted of the latest releases.
 Industry news is discussed and dissected.
 Honest opinions are given in relation to all things Nike.